FOSSforlife/FOSSforlife/README.md

   - Functions: [AWS Lambda](https://aws.amazon.com/lambda/)
     - Amazon MQ or SQS for queueing

-If you're interested in joining the team or contributing, reach out to me on Twitter (@EJthecoder) and take a look at the [GitHub repos](https://github.com/patricianapp).
-We use ZenHub as our project management tool, which allows unlimited team members for free.
+If you're interested in joining the team or contributing, [reach out to me](#contact) and take a look at the [GitHub repos](https://github.com/patricianapp).
+We use [ZenHub](https://www.zenhub.com/) as our project management tool, which allows unlimited team members for free.

 ### Side projects
 - [Harmonia](https://github.com/patricianapp/Harmonia): A Discord bot for sharing and listening to music, as well as posting Last.fm charts and stats (it is based on FMCord, a Last.fm bot).
 Songs can be shared from YouTube and Spotify, and can automatically be cross-posted to a subreddit and a Spotify playlist.
 In addition, there is a leaderboard feature which posts the top-voted songs in the Discord server by day, week, or month.

 ### Interests
+- Open source
 - E-learning (that's what the company I work for specializes in!)
 - Writing music in code (haven't delved into it yet, but there are some [promising](https://github.com/alda-lang/alda) [tools](https://github.com/sonic-pi-net/sonic-pi) [out](https://github.com/ales-tsurko/cells) [there](https://github.com/flipcoder/textbeat))
 - Writing wavetables in code (trying to learn syntax for u-He Hive, Vital, and Serum)
 - Editing video in code ([editly](https://github.com/mifi/editly))
 - Desktop Linux
 - Spotify
+- Music recommendation/analysis algorithms

 ### Other Projects?